pangenome/pgge/README.md

 TODO

 ## TODOs
+- [ ] _`pgge`_ should accept a list of GFA files as input (_path/to/files/*.consensus*.gfa_) and output the summarized results in one PNG
 - [ ] Integrate https://github.com/ekg/splitfa as an option to prepare the input FASTA.
 - [ ] Add the possibility to split the input by sample name.
 Later re-use that information in the final result.
+- [ ] Add R script to visualize the result.
+- [ ] Implement a tool that compares the query aligments with the exact nodes they aligned to in the graph.
+We might need a positional index for that.
+Add the tool here and output another metric.
 - [ ] Finish README.
 - [ ] Explain `algn.id`.
 - [x] Add option to directly start from GAF file.